Get

 Lots of owners want to use more natural remedies for their dogs and this has led to owners using oregano oil for their dogs too.
 But is oregano oil safe for dogs?
 This article will explore the usage and possible benefits of oregano oil for dogs.

 Important: Dog owners should bear in mind that some essential oils can be toxic to dogs.
 Care must always be taken when using them around the home.
-It is always advised to speak to your vet before you start using any sort of essential oil in any way for your dog.
+It is always advised to speak to a vet before you start using any sort of essential oil in any way for your dog.

 divider dog faces oct 2024